 Potential Complications To Untreated STDs

-- Genital Human Papillomavirus.
-It’s a common complaint but should not be taken lightly: Although 90 percent of cases will be resolved by a person’s own immune system within two years, some of the 40-plus HPV strains that infect the genitals boost the risk of certain cancers, according to the CDC.
+- Genital Human Papillomavirus (HPV).
+Although 90 percent of cases will be resolved by a person’s own immune system within two years, some of the 40-plus HPV strains that infect the genitals boost the risk of certain cancers, according to the CDC.
 Cervical cancer, for one, can be especially dangerous because it tends not to produce symptoms until it’s quite advanced.
 More rarely, HPV infections can lead to vulvar, vaginal, anal, or penile cancer.
 Since the infection is caused by a virus, there is no treatment (although warts can be removed by medications or physicians).
-Regular Pap tests and exams are recommended to flag signs of cancer before it can develop.
+Regular pap tests and exams are recommended to flag signs of cancer before it can develop.
 Gardasil, a vaccine that can protect women against some of the strains linked to cervical cancer, is recommended for some women.

-- Pelvic Inflammatory Disease.
+- Pelvic Inflammatory Disease (PID).
 Pelvic inflammatory disease occurs when the uterus, fallopian tubes, or other female reproductive organs become invaded by infection-causing bacteria.
 Two common culprits are chlamydia and gonorrhea.
 Each year, more than 100,000 women are left infertile by an untreated case of PID, which can be cured with antibiotics, according to the CDC.
-PID can lead to lifelong pelvic pain and pus-filled internal abscesses and can raise the odds of ectopic pregnancies.
+PID can lead to lifelong pelvic pain, pus-filled internal abscesses and can even raise the odds of ectopic pregnancies.
 Suspicious vaginal discharge, painful sex or urination, and bleeding between periods may all be signs that something is awry.

-- Trichomoniasis.
-A one-celled parasite causes this STD, and a frothy, odorous, greenish-yellow discharge can be a sign that a woman has it.
+- Trichomoniasis (trich).
+A one-celled parasite causes this STD.
+A frothy, odorous, greenish-yellow discharge can be a sign that a woman has it.
 Infected men don’t usually show signs, though some may experience abnormal penile discharge or pain after urinating or ejaculating.
 Trichomoniasis can make women more likely to contract HIV if exposed and may increase the likelihood that an HIV-infected woman will transmit HIV to her partner.
 Trichomoniasis is curable with medications.

 - Genital Herpes.
 Some victims have bouts of painful genital sores, but many who are infected with genital herpes are unaware because symptoms may be absent or confused with the flu.
 Caused by two types of the herpes simplex virus, genital herpes has no cure, though antiviral medications may help manage the severity of outbreaks.
 Because it’s a chronic infection, genital herpes can be psychologically distressing for those infected and can cause potentially deadly infections in babies if transmitted from a mother.
 Transmission from mother to baby is rare, but freshly acquired genital herpes late in pregnancy can boost the risk, says the CDC.

-- HIV.
+- Human Immunodeficiency Virus (HIV).
 The virus that causes AIDS can lie dormant with no signs for over a decade, though symptoms include extreme fatigue, swollen lymph glands, persistent diarrhea, dry cough, rapid weight loss, pneumonia, night sweats, and a recurring fever.
-While any of these symptoms alone may not be cause for alarm, since they could be caused by a slew of other illnesses, the only way to be sure is to be tested, advises the CDC.
+While any of these symptoms alone may not be cause for alarm—since they could be caused by a slew of other illnesses—the only way to be sure is to be tested, advises the CDC.
 Untreated, HIV can cripple the immune system.
 The infection may not ever advance to AIDS, but if it does, it can be deadly.
 While drugs can halt the progression of the virus, no cure exists.
-Click here to learn more about the prevalence of HIV infections among black women or hereto read about one young woman’s battle with HIV.
+Click here to learn more about the prevalence of HIV infections among black women or here to read about one young woman’s battle with HIV.